vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 Read more about unis and how they work [https://vendia.net/docs/share/dev-and-use-unis](https://vendia.net/docs/share/dev-and-use-unis)

 ## Creating your first uni
 Ready to get started?
-The Vendia team has put together some great quick starts to help guide you through the creation of your first uni.
+The Vendia team has put together some great quick starts to help guide you through the creation of your first Uni.

-If you prefer to use a web interface you can follow along at [https://vendia.net/docs/share/quickstart/web](https://vendia.net/docs/share/quickstart/web)
+If you prefer to use a web interface you can follow along at [Web Quick Start](https://www.vendia.net/docs/share/quickstart/shopping-list-web)

 Prefer a terminal?
-We have you covered - check out the [CLI quick start](https://vendia.net/docs/share/quickstart/cli)
+We have you covered - check out the [CLI Quick Start](https://www.vendia.net/docs/share/quickstart/shopping-list-cli)

 ## Diving Deeper
 Once you are comfortable with the Vendia Share service and are ready to dive deeper, we encourage you to explore our more advanced quick starts.